Kate Bragazzi

 My experience

 My approach is Transactional Analysis (TA) psychotherapy.
-In its simplest terms it is a modern psychology that was designed to promote personal growth and change.
+In its simplest terms it is a modern psychology and talking therapy that was designed to promote personal growth and change.
 It looks at how people communicate and behave.
 It develops explanations as how we may continue to re-play childhood strategies in adult life, even when these produce results that can be self-defeating and painful.
 It looks at our relationships in the past and present, and how our relational style impacts on our wellbeing and the choices we make.
 Understanding and improving how we relate to others can create the conditions you need for growth and fulfilment.

 Training, qualifications & experience